2014 Florida's 13th congressional district special election

 A special election for Florida's 13th congressional district was held March 11, 2014, to elect a member of the United States House of Representatives, following the death of incumbent Republican Congressman Bill Young on October 18, 2013.
 Primary elections were held on January 14, 2014.
-Young, who had already announced that he would not be running for re-election in 2014, was re-elected in 2012 with 57 percent of the vote.
+Young, who had already announced that he would not be running for re-election in 2014, had been re-elected in 2012 with 57 percent of the vote.
 With 100% of the precincts reporting, David Jolly was declared the winner.

 Background

 On October 9, 2013, Republican Bill Young, who had held this Tampa Bay-area district since 1971, announced that he would not run for re-election to a twenty-second term in 2014.
 He died nine days later and this special election was called to fill his seat.
 Though Young had been re-elected by wide margins, the district in recent years had become competitive.
 In the four most recent presidential elections, it was won by Al Gore over George W. Bush in 2000 51%-49%, by Bush with 51%-49% in 2004, by Barack Obama over John McCain 51%-47% and again carried by Obama in 2012 by a narrower 50%-49% over Mitt Romney.
 Given this, some political commentators and journalists viewed this election as a bellwether for the fall 2014 elections.
 While discounting the idea of special elections as bellwethers, political scientists agreed the result was a data point that public sentiment favored Republicans.